 Following this recommendation, a number of Vietnamese Travel Companies canceled the Tet (New Year) Tours to China with a departure date for the Chinese New Year and wait for new developments.

-So far, Vietnam has recorded eight persons with infection, that raises concerns from tourists in this country (up to date of 3rd Feb 2020 - 3 in Saigon/Ho Chi Minh City, 3 in Hanoi City, 1 in Khanh Hoa Province and 1 in Thanh Hoa Province).
+So far, Vietnam has recorded eight persons with infection, that raises concerns from tourists in this country (up to date of 3rd Feb 2020 - 3 in Saigon/Ho Chi Minh City, 3 in Vinh Phuc Province, 1 in Khanh Hoa Province and 1 in Thanh Hoa Province).

 Find your trip